Autopsy (band): Musical style and influences

 Eduardo Rivadavia of AllMusic categorized Autopsy as a death metal band with "grindcore tendencies", and described their sound as a "caustic" fusion of thrash, doom and death metal.
 Autopsy's music alternates between rapid and slow passages, breaking from typical death metal fashion at the time of the genre's infancy.
 According to Chris Krovatin of Kerrang: "The band’s constant swing between noisy traditional racket and dissonant doom moved away from metal's beats-per-minute arms race and reveled in the bodily weirdness that was at the heart of the genre's growth throughout the '90s."
+According to Joe DaVita of Loudwire: "Autopsy represent the ugliest end of death metal’s spectrum.
+Horror-drenched leads clash with lumbering, reckless rhythms in a battle of death and doom."

-Chris Reifert's drumming has been called "clunky" and has been likened to "the sound of a garbage bag hitting the side of a dumpster."
+Chris Reifert's drumming has been called "clunky" by online music magazine Invisible Oranges, which likened it to "the sound of a garbage bag hitting the side of a dumpster."
 As a vocalist, Reifert uses both screams and death growls in the band's music.

 Autopsy has cited Trouble and Saint Vitus as early influences.
 Brandon Corsair of Invisible Oranges said: "That impossible-to-fake direct influence differentiates Autopsy from even other death metal bands at the time that had slower sections here and there, and the contrast makes their more ripping sections hit that much harder."
 The band also draws influence from punk rock, and is known for the "brutal simplicity" of its rhythm section.

 The members of Autopsy are film fans, particularly "anything dark and gory", and hence, the band's lyrics draw on horror and slasher film-style violence.
 Guitarist Eric Cutler said the band's sound is "like a soundtrack for a horror movie".
 Chris Reifert recalled: "We would go to the video store and rent the goriest movies we could find and watch them over and over, rewinding the gore scenes several times in a row, cackling like maniacs.
 So, we couldn’t help but be influenced by them."
 Examples of films that have influenced the band's lyrics include Truth or Dare, Gates of Hell, Rawhead Rex, Hellraiser, and From Beyond.

-Legacy
+Legacy and impact

 Along with fellow Bay Area band Possessed and Reifert's previous group Death, Autopsy have been considered a pioneering band in the death metal genre.
 Early bands such as Entombed, Dismember, Gorefest, Immolation, Cannibal Corpse and Deicide have all credited Autopsy as an influence in their sound.
 In addition, Autopsy have helped to pioneer death-doom.